f5devcentral/access-labs/class4/module1/lab1.rst

 #.
 Click the blue **Send** button in the upper right corner

 #.
-In the esponse body we see where the file is stored and its file name.
+In the response body we see where the file is stored and its file name.

     |image009|

 #.
 Select the **bigip-install-cert-idp** request.

 #.
 Examine the body of this request.
-This request installs the certicate we previously uploaded to the BIG-IPs crypte store.
+This request installs the certificate we previously uploaded to the BIG-IPs crypte store.

     |image010|

 #.
 Click the blue **Send** button in the upper right corner

 #.
-In the response body we a see certficate named **class4-module1-lab1-idp** has been installed to the crypto store.
+In the response body we a see certificate named **class4-module1-lab1-idp** has been installed to the crypto store.

     |image011|